aff3ct/streampu/docs/Pipeline.md

 Adaptors are special modules added by the application when creating a pipeline.
 As said before, the adaptors are bound to edge tasks between each two consecutive stages.
-The purpose of adaptors is to synchronize data exchange between each stage.
+The purpose of adaptors is to synchronize data exchange between each stage using preallocated buffer pools.
 We have 4 tasks performed by adaptor :